Ivansteinium/EHN/Prac3/README.md

     EHN Group 12 Practical 3

-    Using input.txt as the input file
+    Using "input.txt" as the input file
-    Using encrypted.enc as the output file
+    Using "encrypted.enc" as the output file
-    Please enter the key that should be used to encrypt/decrypt the input file (ASCII):  EHN prac 3 demo EHN prac 3 demo
-     will be used as the key.
+    Please enter the key that should be used to encrypt/decrypt the input file (ASCII):  EHN prac 3 demo Using "EHN prac 3 demo" as the key.
     Operation took 0 ms

     Encryption/Decryption complete